-Leslie Carleton.
-I have been practicing yoga for 26 years and teaching for the past 20.
-I first completed teacher training in the Iyengar lineage with Gabriel Halpern, and studied with many wonderful Iyengar teachers including Roger Cole, Manuso Manos and Jo Zukovich.
-In the late nineties I found myself in an Ashtanga Vinyasa class wtih Tim Miller and was ecstatic with how liberating it felt to move!
-I completed Ashtanga teacher training with David Swenson and later on studied also with Shiva Rea, Beryl Bender Birch, Schuyler Grant and other “innovators” of classic form.
-Now, I essentially teach what I practice, which is a form of Vinyasa yoga that blends influences of Iyengar and Ashtanga traditions to create a flow practice that uniquely balances vigorous challenge with ease and serenity.
-In July of 2011, I had brain surgery to remove a non-cancerous tumor, and I lost my right side balance nerve and much of the hearing in that ear.
-In the wake of this challenging experience and its aftereffects, I have felt my practice deepen and ripen into something sustainable, nourishing, and unique to my own circumstances.
-I try to offer that same kind of experience to my students.
-It is my intention to encourage students to develop a practice that is sustainable, beneficial, and personally meaningful.
+Leslie Carleton began practicing yoga in earnest 26 years ago in Chicago, in 1988, with senior Iyengar instructor, Gabriel Halpern of Yoga Circle.
+3 years later she began her teacher training under Gabriel’s brilliant tutelage.
+She subsequently trained over the next several years with many senior Iyengar teachers including Roger Cole, Manuso Manos and Jo Zukovich.
+In the late nineties she found herself in an Ashtanga Vinyasa class with Tim Miller and was ecstatic with how liberating it felt to move!
+She continued to teach, blending Iyengar Yoga’s attention to alignment and safety, with Ashtanga Yoga’s breath guided movement.
+She completed Ashtanga teacher training with David Swenson in 2003 and later on studied also with Shiva Rea, Beryl Bender Birch, Schuyler Grant and other “innovators” of classic form.
+What she teaches is essentially a form of Vinyasa yoga that blends influences of Iyengar and Ashtanga traditions to create a flow practice that balances vigorous challenge with ease.
+In July of 2011, Leslie had brain surgery to remove a tumor, and lost her right side balance nerve and much of the hearing in that ear.
+In the wake of this challenging experience and its aftereffects, she has felt her own practice deepen and ripen into something sustainable, nourishing.
+As a teacher, Leslie tries to offer that same kind of experience to her students—a practice that is meaningful within a contemporary and personal context—the joy and fire of challenge tempered by the intelligent guidance of correct alignment and one’s unique circumstances.
+She hopes to helps students develop a practice that is sustainable, beneficial, and personally enriching.

 Sharon Gouveia Comeau has been practicing yoga since 1999.
 She practiced primarily Bikram yoga until moving to the upper valley in 2003, when she discovered Upper Valley Yoga and the joy of the Ashtanga Vinyasa tradition.
 She has taken workshops in Ashtanga yoga with David Swenson and Beryl Bender Birch, and just completed a 200 hour hatha yoga teacher training with Deb Neubauer, a certified Anusara yoga teacher.
 Sharon is known for her clear teaching style, welcoming presence, and sense of fun and exploration she brings to the practice.